decadenza/SimpleStereo/README.md

 ```

 ### Option 2
 Clone or download the latest version and unzip.
-Then, from the folder containing `setup.py`, run:
+Then, from the root folder (the one containing `pyproject.toml`), run:
 ```
 pip3 install .
 ```